Fire Fatalities and Mortality Rate In Tennessee

 Tennessee historically has had a high fire mortality rate along with many other southern states.
 In fact, 9 of the top 10 highest fire mortality states are located in the U.S. Census Southern Regions.
 The National Fire Protection Association (NFPA) reported Tennessee’s 2006-2010 fire mortality rate to be 19.3 deaths per million, which means for every 1 million people in Tennessee, 19.3 deaths occur annually.
 The 19.3 deaths per million rate gave Tennessee the nation’s 8th highest fire mortality rate in 2010.

-In 2017, NFPA released an updated report on the nation's fire mortality rates.
-Tennessee's fire mortality rate dropped from 19.3 deaths per million (2006-2010) to 14.6 deaths per million (2011-2015), a 24% reduction.
-This is the single largest reduction in fire mortality rate in Tennessee’s recorded history.
-In addition, Tennessee's ranking among the nation's fire mortality rates dropped from 8th to 11th.
+In 2019, NFPA released an updated report on the nation's fire mortality rates.
+Tennessee's fire mortality rate grew from 15.8 deaths per million (2010-2014) to 16.3 deaths per million (2015-2019), a 3% increase.
+This growth unscores the importance of continuing work in fire prevention statewide.

 Our Response: Focused Fire Prevention

 We are aggressively battling the Tennessee fire mortality rate by bringing the best minds together from the fire service, industry, and strategic partnership organizations to assist us in the targeting, education, and installation of life saving devices for vulnerable populations in Tennessee.